yegor256/at/README.md

 [3.5] Tests must reproduce particular bugs, not successful usage scenarios.

-[3.6] Don't assert on non-important details, don't be pedantic for no reason.
+[3.6] Don't assert on unimportant details, don't be pedantic without reason.

 [3.7] Invent a DSL and write test stories using it.

 [3.8] Use randomizers to generate test data.

-[3.9] Don't help your tests, make the most inconvenient environment for them.
+[3.9] Don't help your tests; create the most inconvenient environment for them.

-[3.10] Don't keep temporary files next to the source code, use temporary directory.
+[3.10] Don't keep temporary files next to the source code, use a temporary directory.

 [3.11] Don't test abstract classes.